-As you'd expect, having that one small speaker for sound means it's not as loud as the bigger Google Home.
+As you'd expect, having that one small speaker for sound means it's not as loud as the bigger Google Home or the newer Google Home Hub.
 It's also not the best quality sound.
 It's quite treble heavy and harsh, with very little bass at all.
 To the point where it's not even a good replacement for a small Bluetooth speaker.

-Voice detection performance is generally decent, too.
-When placed in one of the smaller rooms of the house, Mini seemed to have no trouble detecting the "hey Google" hot word.
+Voice detection performance is generally decent.
+When placed in one of the smaller rooms of the house, Mini seems to have no trouble detecting the "hey Google" hot word.
 As with any smart assistant, it wasn't a 100 per cent success rate, but it understood our commands and responded far more frequently than not.

 What can Google Home Mini do?

-Since the original Home launched, the number of supported smarthome products has grown.
-Most of the bigger smart home products and companies support Google Home now, but the list of partners is still considerably smaller than those offered by the Amazon-branded competition.
+Since the original Home launched, the number of supported smarthome products has grown significantly.
+Most of the bigger smart home products and companies support Google Home now, though the list of partners is still smaller than those offered by the Amazon-branded competition.

-We tested Mini using a TP-Link colour-changing smart bulb and our Tado smart home thermostat, but it also supports the likes of Nest, Wemo, Philips Hue, Samsung SmartThings, Hive, LifX, Lightwave, WiZ and Netatmo.
-So you can use it to set your heating at a specific temperature, or switch your lights off, among other functions, all with the power of voice.
+We first tested Mini using a TP-Link colour-changing smart bulb and our Tado smart home thermostat, but our team has also used Mini with Ikea smart lights, Nest Learning Thermostat E, Nest cameras, TP-Link smart plugs and Netatmo cameras and the experience is great.
+It also supports the likes of Wemo, Arlo, Ecobee, Philips Hue, Samsung SmartThings, Hive, LifX, Lightwave and WiZ.
+Ultimately, you can use Mini to set your heating at a specific temperature, or switch your lights off, among other functions, all with the power of voice.